kblomqvist/yasha/README.md

 ## Template variables (variable file)

 Template variables can be defined in a separate template variable file.
 For example, [YAML](http://www.yaml.org/start.html) is supported.
 If the variable file is not explicitly given, Yasha will look for it.
-For example, the above command-line call `yasha foo.jinja` tries to find `foo.yaml` (or `foo.yml`) from the same folder with the template itself.
+For example, the above command-line call, `yasha foo.jinja`, tries to find `foo.yaml` (or `foo.yml`) from the same folder with the template itself.
 However, the file containing the template variables can be given explicitly too:

 ```bash
 yasha --variables foo.yaml foo.jinja